danielsan80/minirace-gate/README.md

 - `print`: It contains modules useful for the printing.
 These modules wrap the source modules to translate and rotate them for a better placement in the space for a printing purpose.
 - `test`: It contains module useful for the testing.
 These modules cut or reduce the source modules to print drafts to test joints, plays, friction between parts and other test stuff.

+## Conventions

+Not all projects and parts still adopt the following conventions, but they are proving useful.

+### private modules
+To indicate a "private" module that is used only in the same file, it is prefixed with an underscore `_`.

+A private module has a global scope too (with risk of name collision), but it helps to identify which modules in a file should be considered "exported" and usable from who "< use >" the file.

+### context prefix
+To specify a module belongs to a context it is prefixed with the context keyword (`print_*`, `sim_*`, `test_*`, ...).

+### transform suffix
+To specify a module help to place a model in the right position (for a specific context for example) it is suffixed with `_transform`.
+Obviously it has a `children()` instruction to which apply the transformation.

 # Index